 - Evidence of development funding to date (if applicable): if you have previous or current development funding from other sources, please submit copies of their commitment letters.
 If you have interest from an executive producer, please explain.

 - Additional letters (if applicable): required for applicants needing to demonstrate their suitability to participate in the course because they don’t meet eligibility criteria.
-Also required for teams wishing to apply with more than one writer.

 - $100 non-refundable entry fee: each team must submit a $100 application fee.
 Payment is processed through PayPal.